Why does AI already Formed an Opinion About Your School?

 3 young woman in black dancing.
 WonderMaple Strategy Education Marketing Agency for Schools, K-12 & Higher Ed

-How AI Chatbots Get Leads for College Websites?
+How do AI Chatbots Get Leads for Your College's Websites?

 AI chatbots can generate school leads around the clock.
 Here is what makes a school chatbot genuinely work and what most admissions teams get wrong.